In conversation with More

 Gregory: Mhm.

-Enough: What I’m mostly wondering about is how these supposed afterlife places exist in this life.
-I guess in their past lives, those now in heaven must have done more than enough to deserve a pass to paradise.
+Enough: What I mostly wonder is how these supposed afterlife places exist in this life.
+I guess those now in heaven on earth must have done more than enough in their past lives to deserve a pass to paradise.

 More: Is this a joke?!